 An EHC plan is a legal document which describes a child or young person’s educational, health and social care needs and sets out the specialist provision required to meet those needs and achieve agreed long-term outcomes.
 It is issued by the local authority after an EHC needs assessment.
+This article tells you how to request an EHC needs assessment, and what happens at each stage in the process.

 Special schools and Integrated Resources only admit pupils with EHC plans.
 However, an EHC plan does not necessarily mean that a child will need a specialist placement; many pupils with EHC plans are successfully supported in mainstream schools.